 Certain parts of your U.S. will may not be valid due to the unique laws of the foreign country where you own assets.

 For example, in all U.S. states you are free to leave your property to whomever you want, except that if you are married then all states except for Georgia will protect some part of your estate for the benefit of your surviving spouse, and in Louisiana your descendants are considered "protected heirs" under limited circumstances.
-On the other hand, many foreign countries such as France, Germany, Italy and Spain follow the rules of "forced heirship," meaning that all or a portion of a decedent's property must go to a blood relative instead of, or in addition, to a spouse, and this disposition cannot be avoided by stating a different disposition in your will.
+On the other hand, many foreign countries such as France, Germany, Italy and Spain follow the rules of "forced heirship," meaning that all or a portion of a deceased person's property must go to a blood relative instead of, or in addition, to a spouse.
+This disposition cannot be avoided by stating a different disposition in your will.

 Finally, if the official language of the foreign country where you own assets is not English, then your U.S. will will have to be translated into the official language of the foreign country.
 This could be a costly endeavor depending on how many pages your U.S. will contains.
 In addition, it is quite possible that after your heirs go through the expense of getting your U.S. will translated into the foreign language, your U.S. will may be deemed to be invalid under the foreign country's law.

-If you are a U.S. resident and you own assets located in a foreign country, then sit down with an attorney or other legal representative who is familiar with the probate, trust, estate and tax laws of the foreign country.
-This will enable you to determine if your U.S. will will in fact pass muster in the foreign country or if you will need to create a separate will in the foreign country in order to deal with your foreign assets.
+A good U.S. estate planning attorney will recognize that foreign property you own or will inherit will very well need to be addressed outside of your U.S.-based estate plan.
+Therefore, you will need to meet with an attorney or other legal representative who is familiar with the probate, trust, estate and tax laws of the foreign country where you own property.
+This will allow you to determine if your U.S.-based estate plan will in fact pass muster in the foreign country or if you will need to create a separate will and other legal documents in the foreign country in order to address the final distribution of your foreign assets.